 What is diabetic retinopathy?

 Diabetic retinopathy is a leading cause of blindness in American adults.
 Changes in the blood vessels of the retina, the light sensitive layer of tissue at the back of the inner eye, can lead to this condition.
-In some people, retinal blood vessels may swell and leak fluid.
-In others, abnormal new blood vessels grow on the surface of the retina.
-These changes may result in vision loss or blindness.

 Diabetic eye disease refers to a group of eye problems that people with diabetes may face.
 All can cause severe vision loss or even blindness.
 Fortunately, diabetic eye disease often can be treated before vision loss occurs.
 All people with diabetes need a dilated eye exam at least once a year.

 Diabetic retinopathy is the most common eye disease in people with diabetes.